urfuwo/hlx-test/README.md

 ...
 ```

-What is left is to run the build using `npm run build` (notice that the output in [dist](dist) needs to be commited as well).
+What is left is to run the build using `npm run build` (notice that the output in [dist](dist) needs to be commited as well and that it is required to have run `npm install` to have all required dependencies installed).
 This is only necessary if a new entry-point has been added.

 Finally, when a new update of the UDEX library is pushed to the CDN, it can be incorporated by updating the link in the [package.json](package.json)

 ```
   "dependencies": {